nkg447/vibe-ludo/README.md

 ### Core Gameplay
 - **Multi-player Support**: 2, 3, or 4 player games
+- **Color Selection**: Choose which colors to play with in 2-3 player games
 - **Authentic Rules**: Traditional Ludo rules implementation
 - **Dice Mechanics**:
   - Roll 6 to move pieces out of home